The Condominium Management Regulatory Authority of Ontario (CMRAO) began operations on November 1, 2017.

 As an administrative authority established under legislation by the Government of Ontario, the CMRAO is required to report on its operations to the Ministry of Government and Consumer Services.

-Established under the Condominium Management Services Act, 2015, the CMRAO is mandated to protect condo consumers by setting standards and enforcing mandatory licensing of condo managers and condo management firms.
+Established under the Condominium Management Services Act, 2015, the CMRAO is mandated to protect condo consumers by setting standards and enforcing mandatory licensing of condo managers and condo management companies.

 The CMRAO is responsible for regulating the condo management profession in Ontario’s complex and rapidly growing condo industry.

-Regulation by the CMRAO means condo management firms and condo managers must hold a licence.
-As a licensee, managers and firms are expected to be financially responsible and act in accordance with the law, and with honesty and integrity.
+Regulation by the CMRAO means condo management companies and condo managers must hold a licence.
+As a licensee, managers and companies are expected to be financially responsible and act in accordance with the law, and with honesty and integrity.
 Condo managers must also meet minimum standards of education and experience.

 Regulation will give condo owners confidence that their condo manager has the required knowledge and expertise to manage their most important investment.